olipo186/Git-Auto-Deploy/README.md

     git clone https://github.com/olipo186/Git-Auto-Deploy.git
     cd Git-Auto-Deploy

 Make a copy of the sample configuration file and modify it to match your project setup.
 [Read more about the configuration options](./docs/Configuration.md).
+Make sure that the path specified in ```pidfilepath``` is writable for the user running the script, as well as any other path configured for your repositories.

     cp config.json.sample config.json

-*Tip:* Make sure that the path specified in ```pidfilepath``` is writable for the user running the script, as well as any other path configured for your repositories.

 Run the application my invoking ```python``` and referencing the ```gitautodeploy``` module (the directory ```Git-Auto-Deploy/gitautodeploy```).